 About 50% of patients report constitutional symptoms such as fever, malaise, night sweats, weight loss, fatigue, and/or arthralgias.

 Repetitive arm movements and sustained arm elevation may cause pain and fatigue.
 Arterial pulses in arms and legs may be diminished and asymmetric.
 Extremities may have findings of ischemia (eg, coolness, leg claudication).
-Bruits are often audible over the subclavian arteries, brachial arteries, carotid arteries, abdominal aorta, or femoral arteries.
-Reduced BP in one or both arms is common.
+Bruits are often audible over the subclavian arteries (above the clavicle in the supraclavicular fossa), brachial arteries, carotid arteries, abdominal aorta, or femoral arteries.
+Reduced blood pressure in one or both arms is common.

 Involvement of the carotid and vertebral arteries results in reduced cerebral blood flow manifested by dizziness, syncope, orthostatic hypotension, headaches, transient visual disturbances, transient ischemic attacks, or strokes.